1. Home

 The cooperative agreement is intended to support projects or equipment grants to help investigate potential issues with animal foods, as well as support work related to antimicrobial resistance and antimicrobial stewardship.
 Vet-LIRN laboratories may apply for funding for research related to emerging public food safety issues identified by Vet-LIRN and for equipment and personnel necessary to expand laboratory capability and capacity.
 This work may include the development and validation of new methods or work to support efforts related to antimicrobial resistance or antimicrobial stewardship.
 Laboratories that are working to develop and validate new methods may participate in the Vet-LIRN Blinded Method Test program.

-Blinded Method Test
+Blinded Method Tests

 Testing animal diagnostic specimens enables Vet-LIRN to fully address consumer complaints about animal food or drugs.
-The Capacity Building grants and Blinded Method Tests ensure that the testing methods used in network laboratories are well evaluated and provide reliable data.
+The Capacity Building grants and associated Blinded Method Tests ensure that the testing methods used in network laboratories are well evaluated and provide reliable data.
 Although Vet-LIRN methods are not regulatory methods, the FDA Method Validation Guidelines are generally followed during the method development and evaluation.
 Most of the projects have the following phases (see Figure 1):

 1. Method-Originating (MO) Laboratory – Recipient of Cooperative Agreement Grant